Anaerobic Digestion of Manure: A Comprehensive Guide to Sustainable Energy Production

 Central Anaerobic Digestion

-These plants are larger and more complex than On Farm Anaerobic Digestion Plants.
+These plants are larger and more complex than single farm On Farm Anaerobic Digestion Plants.
 They will serve a number of livestock farms and usually be PPC Permitted by the environmental regulator.
 They will usually accept Animal By-Products wastes for digestion and be licensed by the state veterinary service to do so.

 Central Anaerobic Digestion Plant Schematic